wednesday-solutions/ecs-signoz/README.md

 make deploy
 ```

-#### If you have already configured copilot with an app name and environment(the subnets should the same where clickhouse is present):
+#### If you have already configured copilot with an app name and environment(the subnets should be the same as the one where clickhouse cluster is present):

-configure the clichouse host in signoz-ecs-config.yml
+configure the clickhouse host in signoz-ecs-config.yml
 configure vpc id and subnet id in signoz-ecs-config.yml

 ```